Bioinformatics: High-throughput single cell data analysis

-Biodiversity informatics deals with the collection and analysis of biodiversity data, such as taxonomic databases, or microbiome data.
-Examples of such analyses include phylogenetics, niche modelling, species richness mapping, DNA barcoding, or species identification tools.

 Ontologies and data integration

 Biological ontologies are directed acyclic graphs of controlled vocabularies.
-They are designed to capture biological concepts and descriptions in a way that can be easily categorised and analysed with computers.
+They create categories for biological concepts and descriptions so they can be easily analyzed with computers.
 When categorised in this way, it is possible to gain added value from holistic and integrated analysis.

 The OBO Foundry was an effort to standardise certain ontologies.
 One of the most widespread is the Gene ontology which describes gene function.
 There are also ontologies which describe phenotypes.

 Databases

 Databases are essential for bioinformatics research and applications.
-Many databases exist, covering various information types: for example, DNA and protein sequences, molecular structures, phenotypes and biodiversity.
-Databases may contain empirical data (obtained directly from experiments), predicted data (obtained from analysis), or, most commonly, both.
+Databases exist for many different information types, including DNA and protein sequences, molecular structures, phenotypes and biodiversity.
+Databases can contain both empirical data (obtained directly from experiments) and predicted data (obtained from analysis of existing data).
 They may be specific to a particular organism, pathway or molecule of interest.
 Alternatively, they can incorporate data compiled from multiple other databases.
-These databases vary in their format, access mechanism, and whether they are public or not.
+Databases can have different formats, access mechanisms, and be public or private.

-Some of the most commonly used databases are listed below.
-For a more comprehensive list, please check the link at the beginning of the subsection.
+Some of the most commonly used databases are listed below: